In Ecuador, party of slain presidential candidate picks replacement | Politics

 In Ecuador, party of slain presidential candidate picks replacement

 The political party of Ecuador's assassinated presidential hopeful, Fernando Villavicencio, picked his would-be vice presidential candidate to replace him as the party standard-bearer on Saturday, just a week before the election.
-Villavicencio's Build party, or Construye in Spanish, announced on social media it had tapped Andrea Gonzalez to replace the slain 59-year-old as its presidential candidate in the Aug.
+Villavicencio's Build party, or Construye in Spanish, announced on social media it had tapped Andrea Gonzalez to replace the slain 59-year-old in the Aug.
 20 vote.

+Later on Saturday, the deceased candidate's widow criticized the party's replacement as unlawful.
+Villavicencio, an ex-lawmaker and journalist with a track record of exposing corruption, was gunned down last week after leaving a campaign event in the capital Quito despite his own government-provided security detail.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)